wolfd/Mobile-Proto-16/lesson 1/README.md

 ![conflict](images/conflict.png)

-Let's resolve the merge conflict my using `rebase`!
+Let's resolve the merge conflict!
+Try understanding what each line does from a conceptual perspective.

 ```shell
 $ git checkout master